 Each residence hall room is equipped with a smoke detector.
 Periodically, residence hall staff members and licensed technicians will test the smoke detectors to insure they are functioning properly.
 (If there is a problem with the smoke detector in your room, please notify a residence hall staff member immediately).
 Do not tamper with the smoke detector or any fire prevention equipment at any time.
-Students, who tamper with fire prevention equipment are referred to the Office of Student Judicial Affairs and are subject to fines by the Department of Residential Life and penalties as mandated by the State Fire Marshal and may be recommended for removal from University housing.
+Students, who tamper with fire prevention equipment are referred to the Office of Student Judicial Affairs and are subject to fines and penalties as mandated by the State Fire Marshal and may be recommended for removal from University housing.